trikset/trik-docs/help.trikset.com/README.md

     In `bash`/`zsh` or `fish` shell it is like
     ```shell
         python3 -m virtualenv --clear -p python3  -v venv
-        source venv/bin/activate # source corresponding activate.XXX for your shell
+        source venv/bin/activate # source corresponding activate.XXX for shell other than bash/zsh
-        python -m pip install --upgrade pip
-        pip install --upgrade sphinx
+        pip install -Ur requirements.txt
     ```

 ## Windows

-    use Windows Subshell for Linux (WSL) or install Python 3.x and use `pip` to install fresh `sphinx` module.
+    Use Windows Subshell for Linux (WSL) or install Python 3.x and use `pip -Ur requirements.txt`, or use your favorite Python IDE to install requirements.
 But using of virtual environment is strongly advised.